-My research focuses on improving the use of medicines, particularly for frail, older people including those living in care homes.
+My research focuses on improving the use of medicines, particularly for frail, older people including those living in care homes using systematic reviews, mixed methods and randomised controlled trials.
 I managed the Care Homes' Use of Medicines study (CHUMS), a UK Department of Health funded national study of medication errors in care homes, which has had a significant on practice and policy.
 I was a member of the Guideline Development Group for the National Institute for Health and Care Excellence (NICE) Medicines Management in Care Homes Good Practice Guidance.

-I lead work streams on two NIHR Programme Grants for Applied Research - CHIPPS (testing the effectiveness and cost-effectiveness of pharmacist prescribing in care homes) and ISCOMAT (improving the experiences and outcomes for heart failure patients post-discharge through best use of medicines).
-I have recently been working with NHS England to implement a national Medicines Optimisation for Care Homes scheme.
+I have lead work streams on three NIHR Programme Grants for Applied Research - CHIPPS (testing the effectiveness and cost-effectiveness of pharmacist prescribing in care homes), ISCOMAT (improving the experiences and outcomes for heart failure patients post-discharge through best use of medicines), and CHARMER (testing the effectiveness and cost-effectiveness of a behaviour change intervention for geriatricians and pharmacists for deprescribing in hospital).
+I work with NHS England to to provide expertise on developing and implementing programmes to improve the use of medicines, for example, the Medicines Optimisation for Care Homes scheme.

-My work with the Patient Safety Translational Research Centre focuses on reducing inappropriate polypharmacy and improving the safe use of medicines.
+My work with the NIHR Yorkshire and Humber Patient Safety Research Collaboration focuses on reducing inappropriate polypharmacy and improving the safe use of medicines.

 - MSc (Clinical Pharmacy)